chef-boneyard/chef-rfc/platform-support-policy.md

 ### Tier 1 Support

 Tier 1 supported platforms are those for which Chef builds native binary "Omnitruck" (full-stack installer) packages.
-For each platform, there is equipment in the CI pipeline to perform client verification tests (CVT) on machines of that platform.
+For each platform, there is equipment in the CI pipeline to perform post-build verification on machines of that exact platform.

 Platform | Versions | Architectures | Package Format | Built on
 --- | --- | --- | --- | ---